Analytic inference with two-way clustering: Inference on scalar expectations

 \subsection{Uniform results}

-We now consider uniform versions of Theorems \ref{thm:point_univ} and \ref{thm:point_multiv}.
+We now consider a uniform version of Theorem \ref{thm:point_univ}.
 In this context, we have to make some of our previous conditions uniform.
 Let $\P$ denote the set of probability distributions such that Assumption \ref{as:DGP} holds.
-Then, instead of Assumptions \ref{as:as_lin} and \ref{as:consistent_V}, we now consider $\RP\subseteq \P$ satisfying, for all $\eps>0$,

-where for any matrix $A$, $\|A\|:=\lambda_{\max}(AA')^{1/2}$ (with $\lambda_{\max}(B)$ the largest eigenvalue of $B$) and we recall that $R_n$ and $R_{k,n}$ ($k\in\{1,2,12\}$) are defined in Assumptions \ref{as:as_lin} and \ref{as:consistent_V}, respectively.
-In the univariate case, we obtain, by Theorem \ref{thm:point_univ}, ``uniform'' asymptotic validity on any finite $\RP$ under \eqref{eq:unif_reste} only, since it is equivalent to Assumptions \ref{as:as_lin} and \ref{as:consistent_V}.
-However, this may not be the case for infinite sets $\RP$: additional restrictions have to be imposed.
+By Theorem \ref{thm:point_univ}, we automatically obtain ``uniform'' asymptotic validity on $\P$ as long as it is finite; but additional restrictions have to be imposed otherwise.